 Keep Fishers Beautiful

-Keep Fishers Beautiful (KFB), the city’s largest annual day of service, brings together residents, homeowner’s associations, local businesses, and organizations to support the vibrancy of the city and neighborhoods.
+Keep Fishers Beautiful (KFB), brings together residents, homeowner’s associations, local businesses, and organizations to support the vibrancy of the city and neighborhoods.

 City Recycling Day

-The City of Fishers hosts free City Recycling Day on Saturday, April 13 from 8 a.m. to 1 p.m. at Billericay Park, where residents can recycle electronics, household items (such as mowers, treadmills, bikes, grills, batteries, metals, etc.) and household hazardous wastes (such as automotive fluids, acids, paints, fertilizers, pesticides, PCB ballasts).
+The City of Fishers hosts free bi-annual City Recycling Days in the spring and fall at Billericay Park, where residents can recycle electronics, household items (such as mowers, treadmills, bikes, grills, batteries, metals, etc.) and household hazardous wastes (such as automotive fluids, acids, paints, fertilizers, pesticides, PCB ballasts).

 Paper recycling and off-site confidential document shredding are also available.
 See the complete list of accepted items.

-The City of Fishers offers several matching grants to support neighborhood vibrancy in our community, including Neighborhood, Tree Matching and Drainage and Water Quality grants.
+The City of Fishers offers a Vibrant Neighborhood Matching Grant to support neighborhood vibrancy in our community.
 Learn more.

 For general recycling information, please contact the Hamilton County Household Hazardous Waste Center at 317-776-4005 or visit their website for more information.